-Trigeminal nerve block is a type of therapeutic pain block that involves injecting a local anesthetic into the trigeminal nerve, which carries sensation from the face to the brain.
+Trigeminal nerve block is a type of therapeutic pain procedure that involves injecting a local anesthetic into specific branches of the trigeminal nerve, which carries sensation from the face to the brain.

 What is trigeminal nerve block used for?

 You may experience numbness immediately after the injection, and there may be some tenderness or a bruising sensation for a few days after the injection.
-Severe trigeminal neuralgia or migraine pain usually resolves right after the injection is administered.
-The full effect is usually noticed after the soreness wears off about 3-5 days after the procedure.
+The full effect is usually noticed after the soreness wears off, about three to five days after the procedure.

 The length of time before symptoms reappear can vary widely, lasting only days for some people but weeks or months for others.

-Trigeminal nerve block is not usually a cure for trigeminal neuralgia and chronic migraines.
+Trigeminal nerve blocks are typically not a cure for trigeminal neuralgia and chronic migraines.
 Symptoms can recur days to months after the procedure.